spraakbanken/communication/README.md

 * PANTONE Orange 021 C

 The University of Gothenburgs uses its own blue color, defined as:
+* RGB: 0/75/137, hex: 004b89
+* CMYK: 100/75/15/0
-PMS: 294 C, 2945 U
+* PMS: 294 C, 2945 U
-CMYK: 100/75/15/0
-RGB: 0/75/137
-HTML: 004b89
+* HTML: 004b89
-NCS: 4550-R90B
+* NCS: 4550-R90B

-According to university policy, the use of decorative colors are
+According to university policy, the use of decorative colors are allowed.

 ## Office templates
-LibreOffice and Microsoft Office templates.
+LibreOffice and Microsoft Office templates:
+* Poster PhD A0
+* Presentation

 ## LaTeX templates

-### Student A0 poster for print
-Based on Arianna Masciolinis [poster](https://github.com/harisont/GUnofficial-poster-template).

-### Presentation
-Presentation template.
-Coming soon.
+LaTex templates:
+* Poster PhD A0

 ## Products
-Finished products produced using the Språkbanken Text identity.
+Finished products using the Språkbanken Text identity.

 ## Tools
 We used the following tools: